fdac17/news/README.md

 # Class on Aug 30

-- Still missing the following .md files: please creata pull request by the end of the class
+- Still missing the following .md files: please create a pull request by the end of the class

 ```
 dmagsby